PinJui/CS_T0828_HW1/README.md

 ## Training
 1. create your working directory and run command ```git clone https://github.com/PRIS-CV/PMG-Progressive-Multi-Granularity-Training.git```
-2. put the organized training dataset into the cloned folder
+2. put the organized training dataset into the cloned folder(folder name *PMG-Progressive-Multi-Granularity-Training*)
-3. change the store_name in train.py to your dataset folder name and the desired number of epochs
+3. change the store_name in train.py to your dataset folder name and change the desired number of epochs
 3. run command ```cd your_working_directory/PMG-Progressive-Multi-Granularity-Training```
 4. run command ```python train.py```